rootatkali/MashovAPI/README.md

 // ...

 dependencies {
-  implementation 'de.faceco:MashovAPI:1.0.9-android' // For the latest version, also works in JDK environments }
+  implementation 'de.faceco:MashovAPI:1.0.10' // For the latest version }
 ```